Authorize service principal access to Azure Databricks with OAuth

 }

-You can now use the OAuth access token to authenticate to Azure Databricks account-level REST APIs and workspace-level REST APIs.
-The service principal must be an account admin to call account-level REST APIs.
+Use the OAuth access token to call account-level or workspace-level REST APIs.
+To call account-level APIs, the service principal must be an account admin.

 Example account-level REST API request

-• Replace <oauth-access-token> with the service principal's OAuth access token that you copied in the previous step.
+• <oauth-access-token> with the service principal's OAuth access token.

 export OAUTH_TOKEN=<oauth-access-token>